Resurrection (2022 film)

 Resurrection is a 2022 American psychological thriller film written and directed by Andrew Semans.
 It stars Rebecca Hall, Grace Kaufman, Michael Esper, and Tim Roth.
 The plot follows Margaret (Hall) as she tries to maintain control of her life when an abusive ex-boyfriend (Roth) re-appears in her vicinity.
 The film was shot in Albany, NY and Williamsburg, Brooklyn.

-It premiered at the Sundance Film Festival on January 22, 2022, and was released in the United States on July 29, 2022, by IFC Films.
+Resurrection premiered at the Sundance Film Festival on January 22, 2022, and was released in the United States on July 29, 2022, by IFC Films and Shudder.
 The film received generally positive reviews from critics, who commended Hall's performance in the lead role.

 Plot

 Margaret is a composed, successful businesswoman living in Albany, New York, and single mother to Abbie, who is leaving for college.
 She has an affair with Peter, her married co-worker.
 One day, Abbie finds a tooth in her wallet.
 Margaret misses a call from Abbie, who had a biking accident while drunk.
 During a work conference, Margaret notices David, a man from her past, also attending.
 She has a panic attack, runs home and prevents Abbie from seeing a friend.

 Margaret has a nightmare about finding a baby in the oven.
 She becomes irritable and attempts to have sex with Peter at their workplace.
-She sees David again while shopping and runs off with Abbie, who became wary of her behavior.
+She sees David again while shopping and runs off with Abbie, who becomes wary of her behavior.
 Margaret confronts David, who claims that "Ben is with me" and smiles, his mouth missing a tooth.
-Margaret goes to the police, but receives no help.
+Margaret goes to the police but receives no help.
 She has new locks installed and purchases a gun.

-Margaret met David at the age of 18 and moved in with him after two weeks.
+Margaret explains her relationship with David to a disturbed co-worker: she met him at the age of 18 and moved in with him after two weeks.
 While initially charming, David soon became abusive and controlling.
 He asked Margaret to give "kindnesses", which were essentially acts of self-harm or personal humiliation, in return for his love.
 She gave birth to a son named Benjamin, who became his target for jealousy.
-One day she returned home to find Ben gone but for two fingers.
-David claimed to have eaten him.
+One day she returned home to find Ben gone but for two fingers; David claimed to have eaten him.
 Margaret became catatonic and David manipulated her into believing their dead son was alive inside him.
 She eventually fled to the United States.